 This website is dedicated to the fallen liberators of WWII.

-Since a number of years I have certain sentiments with the history of WWII.
+Since a long timeI have certain sentiments with the history of WWII.
 My family experienced this war, so there has always been some interest in WWII History.
-These sentiments have grown stronger when I got older and realized how important it is to keep the memory alive of all those brave men who fought and died for our freedom.
+These sentiments have grown stronger when I grew up and realized how important it is to keep the memory alive of all those brave men who fought and died for our freedom.

-After all these experiences, I felt I had to do something in return.
+In 2005 I had the opportunity to meet British, American, and Canadian veterans from WWII.
+I was also honored for meeting some liberators of my hometown ‘s-Hertogenbosch.
+After all these experiences, I wanted to do something in return.
 I found out about the adoption program at the US cemeteries here in Europe.
 I decided to adopt 25 graves of US soldiers who fought and died for our freedom.

 I have adopted 5 graves at the U.S. cemetery and memorial Margraten (NL), 10 graves at the U.S. cemetery and memorial Ardennes (BE) and 10 graves at the U.S. cemetery and memorial Henri-Chapelle (BE).